Becoming Aware

 Mental Health & Trauma

-Holding survival, memory, and the slow, steady work of healing.
+Holding memory, survival, and healing.

 Sepia-toned image of a cracked bowl repaired with glowing seams, symbolising trauma, healing, and emotional repair.